diem/website/docs/wallet-app/inventory-mod.md

 #### Example cover process

-* The wallet is committing to the liquidity provider to pay 100 USD in exchange for 100 LBRUSD.
+The wallet uses the cover process to balance its inventory after transactions with user accounts.
+In this example, the wallet exchanges 100 USD for 100 LBRUSD from the liquidity provider to balance its inventory.

-* The wallet then asks the liquidity provider to withdraw the Libra balance into the customer wallet as part of the trade execution.
+* The wallet requests the liquidity provider to transfer 100LBRUSD to the wallet inventory account as part of the trade **execution**.
+In the same step, the wallet also **commits** to sending the liquidity provider 100 USD in exchange.
-  * The trade with the liquidity provider represents the commitment and execution bonded together.
-* After the wallet asks the liquidity provider for and executes a quote to buy 100 LBRUSD/LBR, the liquidity provider will log on its side the wallet depth in fiat for -100USD and will transfer 100LBRUSD back to the wallet inventory account, which will now be balanced.
+* Once the wallet executes the quote to buy 100 LBRUSD from the liquidity provider, the provider logs an outstanding debt of 100 USD for the wallet and posts a Libra Blockchain transaction sending 100 LBRUSD to the wallet inventory.
+The wallet will then have to settle this outstanding debt with the liquidity provider.
+In the Libra Reference Wallet, you can simulate settling outstanding debts using the admin dashboard.

 #### Withdraw funds